-6. The Group's operation plans and prospects
+7. The Group's operation plans and prospects

-In 2020, the Group plans further development of its business activities.
-The main focus will be on the organic growth.
-Sales revenues are expected to increase by 15,7 %, and the Group's operations are expected to be profitable.
+In 2021, the Group plans further development of its business activities.
+The main focus will stay on the organic growth in facilities management residential and commercial busines operations.
+Core revenues are expected to increase by 8% and the Group's EBITDA margin should reach 7.2%.
+The group plans significant investments into process effectiveness and digitalisation as well.

-In 2020, the Group's management plan to operate consistently in view of improving its productivity, business efficiency and optimizing business processes.
+In 2021, the Group's management plan to operate consistently in view of improving its productivity, business efficiency and optimizing business processes.
 A special focus will be on cost efficiency and receivables management.
 It will be looked for different innovations to improve customer service and increase their satisfaction.
 Cost control procedures will be enforced strongly.

-7. Information about the Group's research and development activities
+8. Information about the Group's research and development activities

-In 2019, the Group continued to develop the facilities management information system ("FMS") which is used internally for business processes integration and combines services order desk, services execution and statement up to invoicing and cash collection.
-The FMS is developed with support of IT companies BlueBridge Solutions and NFQ systems.
+In 2020, the Group continued to develop the facilities management information system ("FMS") which is used internally for business processes integration and combines services order desk, services execution and statement up to invoicing and cash collection.
+The FMS is developed with support of IT partner NFQ systems.

-In 2019, the Group continued the implementation of the billing system developed by the company BlueBrige Solutions UAB in the Group companies in Lithuania and started the implementation of this system in Latvia.
+In 2020, the Group continued the implementation of the "in house" invoicing system developed by the company BlueBrige Solutions UAB in the Group failities managament companies in Latvia.
+Group aiming unification of the main information systems what must lead to cost and reports efficiency.

-8. Financial risks of the Group
+9. Financial risks of the Group

 The Group's borrowings mostly comprise borrowings and finance lease liabilities bearing a variable interest rate linked with EURIBOR that expose the Group to the interest rate risk.
-As at 34 December 2019 and 2018, there were no financial instruments designated to control the risk of interest rate fluctuations.
+As at 31 December 2020 and 2019, there were no financial instruments designated to control the risk of interest rate fluctuations.
+The Group is meeting its short term debt obligations and has the ability to pay off its short-term liabilities and is incontrol of liquidity risk, refer to note 2.1.